If you get a positive PCR test result for COVID-19 (coronavirus), you need to self-isolate (stay in your room) for 7 days.

 If your symptoms get worse

 If you start to feel very unwell, phone your GP or GP out-of-hours.
-It's very important to do this if your breathing changes or becomes difficult, or your cough gets worse.
+Do this if your breathing changes or becomes difficult or your cough gets worse.

 Immediate action required: Call 112 or 999 if: